 Another factor linked to this is that these co-morbidities are life-threatening.
 In some cases you could be looking at losing seven years off your life.
 By undergoing this type of surgery you will reduce any long term health risks and ensure that you have a normal life expectancy.

 Other physical benefits include increased energy, better mobility and overall, your general health will have improved.
 Psychologically, your new found weight loss and improved appearance will mean an altogether better quality of life.
 Your confidence will start to increase and you will feel better about yourself.
 Whereas you might have previously shied away from social situations you will find that the opposite is the case.
 And, you will be able to enjoy the normal, everyday activities that we all take for granted.

 What are the Risks of Weight Loss Surgery?

 All surgeries come with the possibility of risks, but fortunately their incidence is quite small.
 These include, slippage of the band due to food intolerances or even perforation of the stomach, vomiting after the surgery may develop which can lead to a small stomach pouch stretch.
 In some cases, it can cause vomiting or straining after surgery before the incision heals.

 Of late, India has emerged to be the centre for various procedures of Weight Loss Surgery for international patients coming all across the world.
 The healthcare infrastructure in India is similar to the advanced countries like the US or UK thereby delivering similar or even better results.

 The medical team performing Weight Loss Surgery in India is excellent in terms of quality and experience.
-Most of the obesity surgeons and doctors are qualified from prestigious universities of the western world, which has the history of producing ace medical professionals.
+Most of the weight loss surgeons in India are qualified from prestigious universities of the western world, which has the history of producing ace medical professionals.

 The hospitals delivering various procedures for Weight Loss Surgery have JCI and ISO accreditations, wherein they follow stringent protocols of quality and service.
 Thus, the global patients get a world-class medical service at quiet affordable costs.
 Weight Loss Surgery in India can easily accessed in the following cities: